The social meaning of /s/ among SoMa drag queens

 Rhythm and speech acts: "Reading is Fundamental"

 This paper explores the role of rhythm in differentiating speech events.
 Specifically, I focus on "Reading", a ritual insult practice common among drag queens and queer people of color.
 I analyze final lengthening and pause placement in the speech of 18 drag queens from reality TV program RuPaul's Drag Race.
 A comparison of Reading speech with conversational speech reveals that the queens are much more likely to lengthen final syllables when Reading.
 In addition, speech in the Reading event is much less likely to contain phrase-internal pauses.
 Given that Reading occurs seamlessly during conversation and is not characterized by a semantic frame, I argue that these rhythmic qualities are part of a performative linguistic style that conjures the shift in interpretive frame, allowing for a Read to be interpreted as a speech act rather than a personal insult.
 While the semantic content of Reads is often potentially face-threatening, the speech act conjured by the linguistic style allows for the Read to accomplish increased solidarity between the performers.
-An in-depth account of this study is currently in preparation.

 The construction of Blackness in Bakersfield, CA